|Program Name:||Commercial Buildings Energy-Efficiency Tax Deduction (IRC Section 179D)|

 How the Program Works

-A tax deduction of $1.80 per square foot is available to owners of new or existing buildings who install (1) interior lighting; (2) building envelope, or (3) heating, cooling, ventilation, or hot water systems that reduce the building’s total energy and power cost by 50% or more in comparison to a building meeting minimum requirements set by the most recent ASHRAE Standard 90.1 from no later than two years before the date of construction of the property begins.
+A tax deduction of $1.88 per square foot is available to owners of new or existing buildings who install (1) interior lighting; (2) building envelope, or (3) heating, cooling, ventilation, or hot water systems that reduce the building’s total energy and power cost by 50% or more in comparison to a building meeting minimum requirements set by the most recent ASHRAE Standard 90.1.

 |SUMMARY OF 179D TAX DEDUCTIONS|